-- (a) At the first general meeting of the Company, a Director will be elected as chair.
-The person elected as chair may chair each subsequent general meeting.
-At any subsequent general meeting a new chair may be elected. - (b) If the chair is not present within 15 minutes after the time appointed for any general meeting or if the chair is unwilling or unable to act as chair for the whole or any part of that general meeting, the Directors present must elect a Director present to chair that general meeting. - (c) If no Director is elected or if all the Directors present decline to take the chair for the whole or any part of that general meeting, the Members present (whether in person or by proxy) may elect a Member present (in person) to chair for the whole or any part of that general meeting.
-If the Members do not so elect a chair, the meeting will be adjourned to be resumed on the same day, at the same time and at the same place (or places) in the following week.
+- (a) At the first general meeting of the Company, the Members will elect a Director as chair.
+The person elected as chair may chair each subsequent general meeting for a period determined by the Members.
+The Members may remove or elect a new chair (who must be one of the Directors), at a subsequent general meeting or outside of a general meeting in accordance with clause 13.3(d). - (b) If the chair is not present within 15 minutes after the time appointed for any general meeting or if the chair is unwilling or unable to act as chair for the whole or any part of that general meeting, the Directors present must elect a Director present to chair that general meeting.

+- (c) If no Director is elected or if all the Directors present decline to take the chair for the whole or any part of that general meeting, the Members present (whether in person or by proxy) may elect a Member present (in person) to chair for the whole or any part of that general meeting.
+If the Members do not so elect a chair, the meeting will be adjourned to be resumed on the same day, at the same time and at the same place (or places) in the following week. - (d) Subject to clause 13.3(a), the Members may elect or remove a person as chair and may determine the period for which the new chair shall hold office, by giving notice in writing to the Secretary.
+While The Salvation Army (Victoria) Property Trust is a Member it must approve the election or removal under this clause 13.3(d), or otherwise if it is not a Member then all current Members must approve the election or removal under this clause 13.3(d) does not limit the ability of the Members to elect or remove a chair at a general meeting as prescribed in clause 13.3(a) of this Constitution.